millette/sobolid/README.md

 $ pnpm install # or npm install or yarn install
 ```

+Copy `.env.sample` to `.env.local` and adapt according to your supabase config.

 ### Learn more on the [Solid Website](https://solidjs.com)

 ## Available Scripts